BrewedCoffee/Trade-History-Compiler/README.md

 In order to change the time period for CGL calculation, refer to main.cpp.
 The text file should be named trade_history.txt to be recognized.
-Note that the text file can only be of one trade as of now.
+Note that the text file can only contain trades of a single ticker.
 Maybe I'll improve that in the future.